I'm Honey!

 • My meticulously designed life, resembling Monet’s Garden in Givernay, was gone.
 The vibrant colors and adventure scents transformed into softer hues and subtler notes.
 But the lushness of our love, the essence of our garden, remained unchanged.

 • That time is a great healer and I will find positive footing again.
+It takes time to feel comfortable with major changes, and patience is essential during this transition.

 • I had to push myself to go to my pilates class once again and dear reader, I have!
+Trying a new hobby can also help during transitions.

 • That there are three things that count in this new passage that I am entering.
-I count, my ultimate concierge counts ,and we count as a team.
+I count, my ultimate concierge counts, and we count as a team.

 • I have missed Honey Good and all of you.